We want to help you resolve your complaint as quickly as possible.

 The reason for our decision will be recorded by the decision maker and included in our response.

 Quality of service is an important measure of the effectiveness of departments and public bodies.
 Therefore learning from complaints is a good way of helping to improve and develop the way that the Cabinet Office work.
 As well as learning from your complaints we are also interested in other ideas you may have on how we might do things better.

-You can make your comments by telephoning or writing to any members of our staff, or you can email us.
+You can make your comments by emailing or writing to us.
 We will use your comments to help improve our service and the way we do things.
-However, the two-stage procedure outlined above does not apply to comments.
+However, the 2-stage procedure outlined above does not apply to comments.

 All complaints will be processed in accordance with this policy.
 However, during this process, staff may have contact with unreasonable complainant behaviour and unreasonably persistent complainants.